-–When I’m told that macro-principle must govern micro-operation (think: universal human rights applying equally to each and every individual across the planet), I’m left wondering just how this works.
+–Only within macro-design can you argue from first principles to fixed conclusions.
+So, when I’m told that macro-principle also governs really-existing micro-operations (think: universal human rights applying equally to each and every individual across the planet), I’m left wondering just how does this work.
 It puts me in mind of those Renaissance paintings of the Annunciation that leave viewers guessing about just how close to the Virgin Mary did God’s dove have to get in order to inseminate her.

 –First—as a matter of principle—context and time matter: System knowledge has to accommodate local knowledge in order for management to occur.
 Second—as a matter of principle—every design proposal must pass the ‘‘reliability matters’’ test.
 Would the proposal, when implemented, reduce the task volatility that managers face?
 Does it increase their options to respond to volatility?
 Does it increase their maneuverability in responding to different, often unpredictable or uncontrollable, performance conditions?